rpellerin/dotfiles/README.md

 - Set the keyboard layout to US international with dead keys.
 - Set up the xfce panel (top bar): show the battery indicator (if on a laptop), set the date, time and timezone (clock format: `%a %d %b %T %p`), sync the time with the Internet.
 Add network, RAM and CPU monitor.
 - In `Window Manager` > `Keyboard`, set the keyboard shortcuts (_Tile window to the x_, _Show desktop_).
+- In `Screensaver`, disable Screensaver and Lock Screen altogether.
+- In `Display`, in the tab `Advanced`, create a profile for when connected to a TV for instance, and enable both `Configure new displays when connected` and `Automatically enable profiles when new display is connected`
 - In `Keyboard` > `Application Shortcuts`, set:

+  - Super A: `~/git/dotfiles/scripts/passmenu`
   - Shift Alt 4: `xfce4-screenshooter -r`
   - Ctrl Shift Alt 4: `xfce4-screenshooter -c -r`
   - Ctrl Q: `true`